MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

      - Possible requires refactoring with a GUID property and TYPEKIND replacing GUID property for each TYPEKIND?
      - See [ComParameter](https://github.com/rubberduck-vba/Rubberduck/blob/next/Rubberduck.Parsing/ComReflection/ComParameter.cs)

-Overall preforming resonable well with an outstanding isssues:
+Overall preforming resonable well with outstanding isssues:
 -   Member names using reserved words.
 Eg. ``` Public Property Get Date() As DateTimeWrapper ```
 -   Reference types for parameters and return types require qualified name (i.e. Interfaces, IDispatch, Enum) note if in external type library currently will not be found.
 Eg. DotNetLib.TimeSpan, DotNetLib.DateTimeKind